-Cash balances are maintained (1) in pooled funds with other University funds, (2) in Montana's short-term investment pool (STIP), and (3) at a local financial institution.
-The Station's non-interest-bearing accounts were subject to unlimited coverage by the FDIC.
-However, effective January 1, 2013, the coverage for non-interest-bearing accounts reverted to \$250,000.
+Cash balances are maintained (1) in pooled funds with other University funds and (2) at a local financial institution.
+FDIC coverage is limited to \$250,000 per account holder.
 From time to time, certain bank accounts that are subject to limited FDIC coverage exceed their insured limits.